Why Westerschelde?

 - I am familiar with the waterway, harbours and some of the ships.

-Currently still a work in progress.
-Another local python backend parses the AIS datastream to a data object in memory, which is supplied to the javascript frontend as a JSON object, at a specified time interval (once every minute).
-Ship data are refreshed via AJAX.
-Map visualization employs the Leaflet javascript library.
-Map tiles are sourced from OpenStreetMap, Bing Aerial and OpenSeaMap. opensource_AIS, as of now, is just a rudimentary development snapshot.
+IMPLEMENTATION: A python backend parses a downsampled regional AIS datastream to a data object in memory, which is supplied to the Westerschelde_AIS JavaScript frontend as a JSON file via sftp upload, at a specified time interval (once every minute).
+Ships on the map are refreshed via AJAX, also once a minute.
+Map visualization employs the Leaflet JavaScript library.
+Map tiles are sourced from OpenStreetMap, Bing Aerial, and OpenSeaMap.

 Green Computing